 Recently, many unions have put pressure on transport provider XPO Logistics Inc. for wrongly classifying its workforce as independent contractors instead of employees.
-Although many of the drivers who work for XPO only drive for the company full time, XPO has been classifying these drivers as contractors to avoid paying benefits.
+Although many of the drivers who work for XPO Logistics drive only for the company full time, this XPO driver misclassification means that XPO has been classifying these drivers as contractors to avoid paying benefits.

-So, if a driver got into a truck accident, who will be paying the bills?
+So, if a driver gets into a truck accident, who will be paying the bills?

 The truck driver misclassification attorneys at Fellerman & Ciarimboli believe the trucking industry must pay drivers the compensation they deserve.
-By not paying benefits and insurance, XPO is not only harming the truckers on the road but are also other drivers who may be involved in any accidents caused.
+By not paying benefits and insurance, XPO Logistics is not only harming the truckers on the road but are also other drivers who may be involved in any accidents that may occur.

 XPO Logistics is not doing anything that hasn’t been done before.
 Many trucking companies routinely misclassify their drivers as independent contractors instead of employees.
 But why do they do it?
 It all comes down to money.

 But by naming a truck driver as an independent contractor, the burden of taxes and regulations are lifted from the employer.
-Instead, it is the responsibility of the driver to pay his own Social Security taxes as well as FICA.
+Instead, it is the responsibility of the driver to pay his or her own Social Security taxes as well as Federal Insurance Contributions Act tax (FICA).
 The employer does not have to provide benefits or insurance for the driver.
 The employer can also avoid paying overtime or reimbursing the driver for any business expenses.

 Are You an Employee or an Independent Contractor?

 The line between an employee and an independent contractor is often confusing.
-Does any of the following circumstances meet your situation?
+Do any of the following circumstances meet your situation?

 - You can perform your job without direction from your employer.
 For example, if the load is too heavy for your truck, you can refuse to haul it instead of being told by the trucking company to take the risk.